Gyldendal House: Jacob Deichmann

 The building was home to 39 residents in 1845.
-Jacob Christian Hald occypised the entire first floor with his wife, their four children, one house teacher and two maids.
-Christian Alexis Flensborg 0ccupied the entire second floor with his wife, their five children and two maids.
-Hans Jensen Thostrup, an innkeeoer, resided in the basement with his wife Anna Mathilde Riise and their two daughters (aged 12 and 15).
+Jacob Christian Hald occupied the entire first floor with his wife, their four children, one house teacher and two maids.
+Christian Alexis Flensborg occupied the entire second floor with his wife, their five children and two maids.
+Hans Jensen Thostrup, an innkeeper, resided in the basement with his wife Anna Mathilde Riise and their two daughters (aged 12 and 15).

 Frederik Wilhelm Hegel

 The company was ceded to Frederik Vilhelm Hegel (1817-1887) in 1846–50.
-Om the 1860s and 1870s, Gylddendal developed into the leading publisher of books on Denmark and Norway.
+Om the 1860s and 1870s, Gyldendal developed into the leading publisher of books on Denmark and Norway.
 The company headquarters in Klareboderne was expanded in 1875.
 He lived in the apartment on the first floor.
 In 1880, he purchased Gammel Skovgaard in Ordrup.

 The property was home to 43 residents at the time of the 1880 census.
-Frederik Vilhelm Hegel resided on the first floor with his son Jacob Deichmann Frederik Hegel. his daughter-in-law Julie Frederikke Louise Hegel, f.
-Bagge, their two daughters (aged one and four), one male servant and two maids.
+Frederik Vilhelm Hegel resided on the first floor with his son Jacob Deichmann Frederik Hegel. his daughter-in-law Julie Frederikke Louise Hegel, (née Bagge), their two daughters (aged one and four), one male servant and two maids.
 Julius Goldschmith, a shipping broker, resided on the ground floor with his wife Caroline Marie Goldschmith, their five children (aged 12 to 25), one male servant and three maidfs.
 Frantz Johan Gerhardt Bøving, a book dealer, resided in one of the second floor apartments with his wife Vilhelmine ??
 Bøving (née Knudsen), three of their children and one maid.
 Christine Brygmann Flensborg (née Boserup), widow of a judge, resided on the second floor with her Eva Christiane Flensborg, her son Julius Vilhelm Flensborg and two maids.
 Peter Petersen, an innkeeper, resided in the basement with his wife Ellen Petersen and three of their children (aged 18 to 21).
 Peter Andersen Freiler, a beer seller, resided in the other basement apartment with his wife Cathrine Charlotte, their three children (aged one to three), two male servants and one maid.